 Once your profile has been built, the networking begins!
 Think of them as virtual lunch breaks or happy hours.
 Each week, Lunchclub will prompt you to check-off dates/times that suit your schedule and from there, Lunchclub uses AI (artificial intelligence) to find suitable matches and set up meetings.

 Up until last year, Lunchclub encouraged matches to meet in-person but soon switched to virtual Google Meets in lieu of the pandemic.
 According to one report, usage exploded to ten times the traffic it had pre-COVID.

 As of now, Lunchclub is an invite-only platform.
 Each Lunchclub member has a home feed or “Explore” page that shares the activity of your connections and prompts for providing a better experience.
 For example, the algorithm may ask “Which of these matches do you find most relevant?” followed by the name and short bio of two people.
 Once you make a choice, Lunchclub will note that preference to formulate better matches.

 If your LinkedIn profile is connected to Lunchclub through your profile, the Explore page will also let you know if those people have connections on Lunchclub.
 And if they do, you can invite them to join Lunchclub with an automated or custom message.
 That being said, maintaining an active LinkedIn profile may increase your chances of getting on the platform.

-Though I’ve yet to have my first meeting, I’ve been told I’ll be asked to provide feedback at the end, which will continue to make my matches more relevant, too.
+Since joining Lunchclub last year, I’ve had countless meetings, where I’ve been able to gain support for research I’m doing in grad school, as well as provide opportunities for others.
+At the end of each meeting, I was asked to provide feedback, which continues to make my matches more relevant, too.
 With social distancing still in vogue, I look forward to seeing how this virtual networking opportunity will pan out.
 Stay tuned!

 Subscribe to the BlogHer newsletter for more tactical advice, exclusive content, and timely event updates.